QUALITY DECLARATION - SUMMARY

 For more information about the sampling errors, please refer to the Technical Note for this release.

-There are established international frameworks or reporting models for the collection of use of IT and innovation data (i.e. the Organisation for Economic Co-operation and Development (OECD) model questionnaire and OSLO manual respectively).
+There are established international frameworks or reporting models for the collection of use of IT and innovation data (i.e. the Organisation for Economic Co-operation and Development (OECD) ICT Use by Businesses model questionnaire and OSLO Manual: Guidelines for Collecting and Interpreting Innovation Data, 3rd Edition respectively).
 The application of these in ABS collections is in the context of the Australian situation and, for some elements, it is not appropriate to adhere to the international framework, although they are used, where possible, in the BCS.
 However, some compromise is required to balance BLD and BCS population estimate requirements with the available resources.

 The System of National Accounts and the Australian Accounting Standards are used for directly collected or administrative data as appropriate.
 The survey uses Standard Question Wording (which are used in most ABS economic business-based collections) to collect standard financial data items.
 A core set of characteristics questions have been developed.